 Student loans are available to help students through the financial crisis during their education period.
 It differs from country to country although the general process includes issuing an amount to the students based on various eligibility criteria with specific interest rates and repayment schedules.

 Where in recognition of academic achievements and unique talents possessed by an individual.
 There are several scholarships and grants based on a wide spectrum of eligibility criteria and the students can apply to those which match their profile the best.

 3. SCHOLARSHIPS AND FELLOWSHIP PROGRAMS:

 Grants are a type of financial assistance based on the financial requirements of a student.
-In order to be eligible for grants the student has to fill out FAFSA (the Free Application for Federal Students Aid) along with several other eligibility criteria.
+To be eligible for grants, the student has to fill out FAFSA (the Free Application for Federal Students Aid) along with several other eligibility criteria.
 Commonly three types of Grants are awarded to students namely Federal, State and University Grants and each of them has their own set of requirements.

 Funding is also available in the form of Assistantships namely Research or Teaching Assistantships.
 Research Assistants typically work under a Faculty in some Laboratory conducting experiments and documenting results related to the Faculty's research interests.
 Teaching Assistants on the other hand, play a role in conducting specific classes, conducting exams for their respective professors.
 Both these Assistantships are accompanied by stipends that cover a part of the student's tuition fees.